meshcalero/rmdl/doc/resource-model-definition.md

 For each of the headings a special syntax in defined that allows to give a structured specification of the relationships between the various elements of a model specification:

-### Packages
+### API

-A package specification starts with a heading 1 line that uses the following format:
+An API specification starts with a heading 1 line that uses the following format:

-	packageName : primaryType[typeParam:value,...] (property:value,...)
+	moduleName : primaryType[typeParam:value,...] (property:value,...)

 The line may contain the following elements:

+* The first token is an identifier for the module
+* If the package specifies a `primaryType`, the module specifies a resource model and `primaryType ` (and the corresponding type parameters) specifies the Type that is uses for the resource's representation.

+### Modules

+A module specification starts with a heading 2 line that uses the following format:

+	moduleName : primaryType[typeParam:value,...] (property:value,...)

+The line may contain the following elements:

-* The first token is an identifier for the new type
+* The first token is an identifier for the module
-* If the package specifies a `primaryType`, the package specifies a resource model and `primaryType ` (and the corresponding type parameters) specifies the Type that is uses for the resource's representation.
+* If the package specifies a `primaryType`, the module specifies a resource model and `primaryType ` (and the corresponding type parameters) specifies the Type that is uses for the resource's representation.

 ### Types

-A type specification starts with a heading 2 line that uses the following format:
+A type specification starts with a heading 3 line that uses the following format:

 	typeName[typeParam,...] : parentType[typeParam:value,...] (property:value,...)